bennyistanto/climate-data-application/README.md

 The idea behind the SPEI is to compare the highest possible evapotranspiration (what we call the evaporative demand by the atmosphere) with the current water availability.
 Thus, precipitation (accumulated over a period of time) in the SPEI stands for the water availability, while ETo stands for the atmospheric water demand.

 Negative SPI values represent rainfall deficit and less than median precipitation, and high potential epotranspiration (Dry), starts when the SPEI value is equal or below -1.0.
-Whereas positive SPEI values indicate rainfall surplus and greater than median precipitation, and low potential epotranspiration (Wet), starts when the SPI value is equal or above 1.0, and ends when the value becomes negative.
+Whereas positive SPEI values indicate rainfall surplus and greater than median precipitation, and low potential epotranspiration (Wet), starts when the SPEI value is equal or above 1.0, and ends when the value becomes negative.

+SPEI derived from TerraClimate data

 #### About the data